astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ## Overview

-When designing Airflow DAGs, it is often recommended to put all related tasks in the same DAG.
-However, sometimes this is not practical, and it is necessary to create dependencies between DAGs.
+When designing Airflow DAGs, it is often best practice to put all related tasks in the same DAG.
+However, it's sometimes necessary create dependencies between DAGs.
 According to the Airflow documentation on [cross-DAG dependencies](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/external_task_sensor.html#cross-dag-dependencies), this can be useful when:

-- Two DAGs are dependent but have different schedules
+- Two DAGs are dependent, but they have different schedules.
-- Different teams are responsible for the DAGs but there are cross-DAG dependencies
+- Two DAGs are dependent, but they are owned by different teams.
-- A task depends on a task in another DAG, but for a different execution date
+- A task depends on a task in another DAG, but for a different execution date.

-For these, or any other scenarios where you have dependent DAGs, we've got you covered!
-In this guide, we'll discuss multiple methods for implementing cross-DAG dependencies, as well as how to do this if your dependent DAGs are located in different Airflow deployments.
+For any scenario where you have dependent DAGs, we've got you covered!
+In this guide, we'll discuss multiple methods for implementing cross-DAG dependencies, including how to implement dependencies if your dependent DAGs are located in different Airflow deployments.

 > Note: All code in this guide can be found in [this Github repo](https://github.com/astronomer/cross-dag-dependencies-tutorial).

-## Cross-DAG Dependencies
+## Implementing Cross-DAG Dependencies

 There are multiple ways to implement cross-DAG dependencies in Airflow, including the `TriggerDagRunOperator`, `ExternalTaskSensor`, and the Airflow API.
-Which you use depends on how your DAG dependencies are configured, and what your Airflow setup looks like.
+Which you use depends on how your DAG dependencies are configured and what your Airflow setup looks like.
 In this section, we detail how to use each method and ideal scenarios for each, as well as how to view dependencies in the Airflow UI.

-Note: it can be tempting to use SubDAGs to handle DAG dependencies, but we highly recommend against doing so as SubDAGs can create performance issues.
+> **Note:** It can be tempting to use SubDAGs to handle DAG dependencies, but we highly recommend against doing so as SubDAGs can create performance issues.
 Instead, use one of the other methods described below.

 ### TriggerDagRunOperator

 The `TriggerDagRunOperator` is an easy way to implement cross-DAG dependencies.
 This operator allows you to have a task in one DAG that triggers another DAG in the same Airflow environment.
-The Astronomer Registry has more documentation for this operator [here](https://registry.astronomer.io/providers/apache-airflow/modules/triggerdagrunoperator).
+Read more in-depth documentation about this operator on the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/modules/triggerdagrunoperator).

 The `TriggerDagRunOperator` is ideal in situations where you have one parent DAG, that needs to trigger one or more downstream child DAGs, or if you have dependent DAGs that have both upstream and downstream tasks in the parent DAG.
 Because you can use this operator for any task in your DAG, it is highly flexible; it can also often be an ideal replacement for SubDAGs.